emerging-welfare/ie-tools-test-on-India-b1/README.md

  ### Usage:
  - Please refer to the [ipython notebook](https://github.com/emerging-welfare/NERTools/blob/master/spacyner.ipynb)

+ OR

+ - Run spacy under NERTools with the command:
+ `python tagger spacy conll conll-testa.txt conll-testa-out.txt`

+Then the program will want you to specify model and tagger paths.

+As an example:

+`'xx_ent_wiki_smr' '/home/berfu/anaconda/lib/python3.6/site-packages/spacy/data/xx_ent_wiki_sm/xx_ent_wiki_sm-2.0.0/ner'`

+_Note that to use these paths you will need to install and do necessary modifications on spacy model folder first.
+Please refer to the **Installation** section._

 ## Results:

 Please see [the Google Docs document](https://docs.google.com/document/d/1wKh2Hzld9ull8IR_dRrcGP6N4TBeJKMxeJllDPkvwGY/edit?usp=sharing) for the results.